webplatform/docs/javascript/Object/create/index.md

 {{Page_Title}}
-{{Flags}}
-{{Summary_Section|Creates an object that has the specified prototype, and that optionally contains specified properties.
+{{Flags
+|State=Ready to Use
+|Checked_Out=No
 }}
-{{JS_Syntax|Formats={{JS_Syntax_Format
+{{Summary_Section|Creates an object that has the specified prototype, and that optionally contains specified properties.}}
+{{JS_Syntax
+|Formats={{JS Syntax Format
-|Format= Object.create( prototype , descriptors )}}
+|Format=Object.create( prototype , descriptors )
-|Values={{JS_Syntax_Parameter
+}}
+|Values={{JS Syntax Parameter
 |Name=prototype
 |Required=Required
 |Description=The object to use as a prototype.
-May be null.}}{{JS_Syntax_Parameter
+May be null.
+}}{{JS Syntax Parameter
 |Name=descriptors
 |Required=Optional
 |Description=A JavaScript object that contains one or more property descriptors.A data property is a property that can get and set a value.
 A data property descriptor contains a value attribute, plus writable , enumerable , and configurable attributes.
 If the last three attributes are not specified, they default to false.
 An accessor property calls a user-provided function every time the value is retrieved or set.
 An accessor property descriptor contains a set attribute, a get attribute, or both.
-For more information, see [[javascript/Object/defineProperty{{!}}Object.defineProperty Function]].}}
+For more information, see [[javascript/Object/defineProperty{{!}}Object.defineProperty Function]].
 }}
+}}
 {{JS_Return_Value
-|Description=A new object that has the specified internal prototype and contains the specified properties, if any.}}
+|Description=A new object that has the specified internal prototype and contains the specified properties, if any.
-==Exceptions==
-A TypeError exception is thrown if any of the following conditions is true:

-* The prototype argument is not an object and is not null.
-* A descriptor in the descriptors argument has a value or writable attribute, and has a get or set attribute.
-* A descriptor in the descriptors argument has a get or set attribute that is not a function.
-{{Remarks_Section
-|Remarks=You can use this function using a null prototype parameter in order to stop the prototype chain.
-The object created will have no prototype.
 }}
 {{Examples_Section
 |Not_required=No
-|Examples={{Single_Example
+|Examples={{Single Example
 |Language=JavaScript
 |Description=The following example creates an object using a null prototype and adds two enumerable properties.

-|Code= var newObj = Object.create(null, {
+|Code=var newObj = Object.create(null, {
              size: {
                  value: "large",
                  enumerable: true